xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    state.

 In other words, the horizon states are the entry points to the realm of dead-lock states.
-The entry into the horizon state happens through the determined entry--in the example of figure 9 it is 'R(i,a)'.
-Computing and storing the value for each variable is correct, at this point in time, since the entry recipe is derived by deterministic procedures.
-Thus, restoring the stored values is a correct procedure to determine the DCV.
-'R(i)' is correct, at the time of entry into a horizon.
-Accumulation along linear states is deterministic.
-A propagated recipe 'R(i)' results in correct entries to other mouth states, run-time interference produces again a correct output recipe and the discussion continues where it started.
-It follows the following statement.

-As shown, mutually obstructed interference is the reason behind dead-locks.
-A central concept for the solution is that of 'run-time interference'.
-It uses the historyless recipe 'HLR(i)' for an interference in the absence of concrete entry recipes.
-Using 'HLR(i)' for each undetermined entry recipe fits the following consideration.

-If a mouth state's 'op(i)' assigns a constant to a variable 'v', then the history becomes unimportant.
-In that case 'v in HLV(i)'.
-The interference of all entries would be a 'store/restore' if the procedure for 'v' is inhomogeneous and it would be 'v by op(i)' if not.
-For each 'v not in HLV(i)' a store/restore must be implemented at every state entry.
-In both cases, the homogeneous and the inhomogeneous, the output recipe is 'A(v)' and reflects that the value must be restored.
-Thus, for run-time interference an undetermined entry from a state 'k' is assumed (not assigned) to be

-                           R(i,k) = HLR(i)
+The entry happens through the determined entry of a horizon state--in the example of figure 9 it is 'R(a)'.
+Interference offers entry operations being performed at run-time.
+If an entry such as 'R(b)' cannot be determined at analysis time, then at least one can assume the entry recipe 'R(i,b)' to compute on real values at run-time and store those.

+          EO(i,b) = { for each v: A(v) = v by op(i)(V(b)) }

+That is, assign to 'A(v)' the value computed for 'v' by applying 'op(i)' on the setting of variables in state 'b'.
+Since, every value is stored upon entry, the output recipe can be specified as a pure 'restore recipe':

+         v by R(i) = { v = A(v) }

+If 'op(i)' stores a constant in a 'v', then that 'v' can still be treated on the level of recipes.
+It follows, that the output recipe is exactly the previously defined historyless recipe 'HLR(i)'.
+The presented solution of entry operations storing in auxiliary variables and recipes restoring the content is the most general solution--a solution that never fails to be correct.
+The above concepts allow to determine an output recipe for a mouth state with undetermined entries.

 DEFINITION: Run-Time Interference